Menheniot: Economy and transport

 Menheniot lies in a former mining area and is surrounded by disused shafts and engine houses.
 Lead seams were discovered in the 1840s and Menheniot became the centre of a mining boom which lasted until the 1870s.
 During this period the population doubled.
 Wheal Trelawney was a lead and arsenic mine which was worked from 1840 to 1890 and again in 1900-02.

 The village has a station, Menheniot railway station, on the Cornish Main Line which is operated by Great Western Railway.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Menheniot in the 1800s.